kmesh-net/website/content/en/docs/developer/build-guide.md

   Note that if you use script to compile, you need to make sure that your os system version is one that [Kmesh supports system](https://github.com/kmesh-net/kmesh/blob/main/docs/kmesh_support.md)!

-When Kmesh compliation is finish, the build artifacts will be output to the `out` directory.
+When Kmesh compilation is finish, the build artifacts will be output to the `out` directory.

 ```bash
 ls out/amd64/